 To mitigate the risk of money laundering and terrorist financing, financial institutions employ AML Transaction Monitoring technology.
 This enables institutions to scan and report any suspicious transactions swiftly.
 However, the use of Transaction Monitoring Software (TM) can lead to False Positive and False Negative Alarms in the monitoring process.
 For a deeper understanding of False Negative alarms, kindly refer to the accompanying article.

 What Are False Negative Alarms?

-Why Dangerous False Negative Alarms?
+Why are False Negative Alarms Dangerous?

 How to Deal with False Negative Alarms?

 The best way to scan transactions is always to view the event holistically.
 All pieces of a puzzle must be identified and taken into account to identify suspicious activity.
 Thus, False Negative and False Positive alarms can be reduced.
-Financial institutions can take a holistic look at transactions by accurately implementing machine learning, thus reducing False Negative alarms.
+Financial institutions can take an integral look at transactions by accurately implementing the latest technologies like machine learning to reduce False Negative alarms.
 Machine Learning can display all activities at once and with all other accounts, capturing the interaction between them, and detecting hidden money laundering activity networks.
-Transactions in seemingly irrelevant accounts are actually interconnected, and through these accounts, the system can deceive money laundering activities.
-Therefore, TMS cannot recognize these risks, and False Negative Alarms occur.
-Machine Learning can see these irrelevant accounts as complementary to identify risks and eliminate them.
+Transactions in seemingly irrelevant accounts can be interconnected, and through these accounts, the system can be deceived by money laundering activities.
+Therefore, AML officers or a poor monitoring tool cannot recognize these risks, and False Negative Alarms occur.
+Machine Learning provides an over perspective to these irrelevant accounts as complementary to identify risks and eliminate them.